localbiz-source/tokaysec/README.md

 the role will automatically have the project/namespace name appended to the start with a `-`.
 That way, in resulting policies, you'd reference them such as `<namespace>-<role>`.
 Instance level roles will **never** have a `<scope name>-` prefix unless manually defined during creation.

+### Trust

+All API requests involving **secrets**, **keys**, or **templated config w/ secrets** must be made with mTLS + appropriate access keys with sufficient permissions to access the secret, project & namespace.
+The to create secrets, configs, etc. all that is required is an access key with sufficient permissions.
+Any A2A (application-to-application) requests MUST be made with mTLS, and a access key with sufficient access.